KatrinaJMD/Project_01_PublicHealthStudy/README.md

 - List of 10 countries with the highest Other uses/Domestic availability ratio

 ### <b>Query n°7: List of "other uses" of products from the last query (internet research)</b>

-<b>SKILLS ASSESSED</b>
-- Recover data from an identified source
-- Perform complex queries in SQL
-- Master the basics of Python
-- Use technical documentation
-- Use specialized libraries for Data Science
-- Apply relational algebra in Python